vnigam1985/AzureCloudPlatform/proxyMonitoring-ps/Readme.md

   - Ensure the DCR uses the `Custom-ProxyMonitorLogs_CL` stream.
   - Check that the `ManagedIdentityClientId` matches the Client ID of `ProxyMonitorIdentity`.
 - **Token acquisition errors**:
-  - Check Application Insights logs for errors in the `Invoke-RestMethod` call to `http://169.254.169.254/metadata/identity/oauth2/token`.
+  - Check Application Insights logs for errors in the `Invoke-RestMethod` call to `$identityEndpoint`.
   - Ensure the user-assigned managed identity is assigned to the Function App and has the **Monitoring Metrics Publisher** role on the DCR.
   - Verify the `ManagedIdentityClientId` is correctly set in the application settings.
+  - Confirm that `IDENTITY_ENDPOINT` and `IDENTITY_HEADER` are available in the Function App’s environment (**Settings** > **Configuration** > **Environment variables**).
+- **Certificate errors**:
+  - Check Application Insights logs for errors in certificate loading (e.g., "CA certificate with thumbprint not found").
+  - Ensure the `CaCertThumbprint` and `RootCaCertThumbprint` match the uploaded certificates’ thumbprints.
+  - Verify the `WEBSITE_LOAD_CERTIFICATES` setting includes both thumbprints.
+  - If `.pem` files fail to upload, convert to `.cer` format and retry.
+  - If HTTP requests fail with certificate validation errors, ensure the proxy’s server certificate is issued by the CA or root CA and that the certificates are correctly uploaded.
 - **Proxy errors**:
-  - Check Application Insights logs for errors in `Invoke-WebRequest` calls.
+  - Check Application Insights logs for errors in `HttpClient` requests.
-  - Ensure the proxy URL is correct and accessible from the ASE.
+  - Ensure the `ProxyUrl` is correct and accessible from the ASE.
-  - If the proxy requires authentication, add `-ProxyCredential` to `Invoke-WebRequest` and store credentials securely in application settings.
-- **Function errors**: Check Application Insights for token or ingestion issues.
+  - Verify the ASE’s network security groups (NSGs) or firewall allow outbound traffic to the proxy URL.
 - **Network issues**: Ensure the ASE allows outbound traffic to the proxy URL, public URLs, and DCE endpoint.
 - **DCR issues**: Verify the DCR’s **JSON View** in the Azure portal to confirm the `streamDeclarations` and `dataFlows` are correctly set.